-Overflow and infinity deck level pools are the ultimate in decadent luxury, but as well as being a particularly attractive design of outdoor swimming pools, overflow and infinity pools are also a lot more efficient from a maintenance perspective.
+Overflow and infinity deck level pools are the ultimate in decadent luxury.
+Despite being a particularly attractive outdoor swimming pool design, overflow and infinity pools are also a lot easier to maintain than other outdoor pool alternatives.

-Does the thought of clearing dead leaves and insects from the surface of your swimming pool put you off the idea of having a pool installed?
-With a Compass Pools innovative overflow and infinity deck swimming pool design this is not an issue you need to be concerned about.
+For example, if clearing dead leaves and insects from your swimming pool doesn’t really appeal to you, one of Compass Pools’ innovative overflow and infinity deck swimming pool designs ensures this won’t be a problem to be concerned about.

 The basics of an infinity pool

 Infinity pool designs

-Infinity pools are more technically complex than a standard pool, for two reasons.
+Installing an infinity pool is more technically complex than fitting a standard pool for two key reasons:

-- The edges utilising the overflow effect will need to be constructed to the same tolerances of a deck level pool (approximately 1-2mm along their length).
-Without this careful calculation, the water will not flow evenly.
-There also needs to be a complex system of balance tanks and pumps to ensure that the overflow remains constant, regardless of how many people are in the water.
+- Careful calculations.
+The pool’s edges will need to be carefully calculated and constructed to the same tolerances of a deck level pool (approximately 1-2mm along their length).
+To do this though, the design team will need to determine how to construct a complex system of balance tanks and pumps, ensuring the overflow remains constant regardless of how many people are in the water.

 How much does an infinity edge pool cost to run?